Real Time Information Center

 Is the RTIC used for surveillance?

-Once operational, the RTIC will be used in response to a 911 call for service, as a tool for detectives conducting a criminal investigation, and as a resource to assist public safety efforts during special events and large-scale emergencies.
+The RTIC is used in response to a 911 call for service, as a tool for detectives conducting a criminal investigation, and as a resource to assist public safety efforts during special events and large-scale emergencies.

 How does the RTIC protect privacy?

 The KPD has robust policies that prioritize the responsible and ethical use of technology.
-KPD’s RTIC policy is currently in development and will be finalized before the RTIC is fully operational.
-Once finalized, the policy will be posted here.
+You can read KPD’s RTIC policy here.

 What other cities have Real Time Information Centers or similar tools?